khulnasoft/devkit/frontend/dockerfile/docs/reference.md

 <a name="external-implementation-features"><!-- included for deep-links to old section --></a>

 Use the `syntax` parser directive to declare the Dockerfile syntax version to use for the build.
-If unspecified, BuildKit uses a bundled version of the Dockerfile frontend.
-Declaring a syntax version lets you automatically use the latest Dockerfile version without having to upgrade BuildKit or Docker Engine, or even use a custom Dockerfile implementation.
+If unspecified, DevKit uses a bundled version of the Dockerfile frontend.
+Declaring a syntax version lets you automatically use the latest Dockerfile version without having to upgrade DevKit or Docker Engine, or even use a custom Dockerfile implementation.

-Most users will want to set this parser directive to `docker/dockerfile:1`, which causes BuildKit to pull the latest stable version of the Dockerfile syntax before the build.
+Most users will want to set this parser directive to `docker/dockerfile:1`, which causes DevKit to pull the latest stable version of the Dockerfile syntax before the build.

 ```dockerfile